magentabusiness/magentabusiness.github.io/docs/paas/eu/user-guide/ui/mobile-qr-code.md

 authorize-with-qr-code:
     0:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-login-with-qr-1-paas.png
-        title: 'Launch the IoT Hub Cloud mobile app on your device and use the QR code scanning feature.
+        title: 'Launch the IoT Hub mobile app on your device and use the QR code scanning feature.
 Make sure you have the latest version of the app installed;'
     2:
         image: /images/user-guide/ui/qr-code/qr-code-scan-and-open-app-pe.png
         title: 'Scan the QR code on the "Home" page of your IoT Hub instance using the mobile app.
 You will find the QR code for connecting the mobile app in the bottom right corner;'
     3:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-dashboard-1-paas.png
-        title: 'You have successfully logged into the IoT Hub Cloud mobile app with your account.'
+        title: 'You have successfully logged into the IoT Hub mobile app with your account.'

 mobile-app-qr-code-widget-settings:
     0: